 This is the favourite stuffing of Christmas for many families.
 This simple recipe is easy to follow for tasty stuffing.

-- You’ll need about 750g good quality sausage meat.
+- You’ll need about 750g of good quality sausage meat.
 Buy this or make your own by skinning your favourite pork sausages and scraping the meat out into a bowl.
 We highly recommend visiting our page to order handmade quality sausage meat.
 Try Jane Russell’s handmade sausages, McGraths Butchers or MJ O’Neill’s for full-flavoured sausage meat.
 Or try the ready-made flavoursome Christmas sausage meat from Kelly’s of Newport.

 - Pop the sausage meat into a bowl and add one peeled, cored and diced Irish cooking apple.

 - Add 1 peeled and grated onion.